blu256/activate-tde-joke/README.md

-# Your Trinity Desktop is Not Activated"
+# "Your Trinity Desktop is Not Activated" Joke
 Activation watermark simulator for the Trinity desktop.

 Released into Public Domain.